 Eco-friendly refrigerators like these are far from hitting the shelves, but you never know -- in 20 years, home refrigeration could be as green as a picnic cooler.

-For more information on "green" refrigeration (or the lack thereof) and related topics, look over the links on the next page.
+For more information on "green" refrigeration (or the lack thereof) and related topics, look over the links below.